Aliases for DRD3 Gene

 Dopamine receptor whose activity is mediated by G proteins which inhibit adenylyl cyclase.
 Promotes cell proliferation.

 D3 receptors are members of the dopamine receptor G-protein-coupled receptor family that also includes D1, D2, D4 and D5.
-They are located primarily in the nucleus accumbens, olfactory tubercle and island of Calleja where they are involved in the modulation of locomotion and have a possible role in cognition and emotion.
-The human D3 receptor gene has been localized to chromosome 3 (3q13.3).
+They are located primarily in the nucleus accumbens, olfactory tubercle and island of Calleja where they are involved in the modulation of locomotion.